adityaverm-a/airbnb-clone/README.md

 Deployed it to the cloud with [Vercel](https://airbnb-clone-dusky-mu.vercel.app)

+PS~ I've plans to make it a full stack app in the future, with GraphQL and will try to figure out the tech stack for this.

 ## Learnings

 - I've used Static Site Generation for rendering the static data on the index page: